AdobeDocs/analytics-learn.en/help/analysis-workspace/analysis-workspace-basics/navigating-the-new-landing-page.md

 ---
-title: Navigating the New Landing Page
+title: Navigating the new Analysis Workspace landing page
 description: Learn how to make the most of the new Analytics landing page and its features.
 feature: Analysis Workspace
 role: User
 level: Beginner
 kt: 10295
-thumbnail: 334278.jpeg
+thumbnail: 334278.jpg
 exl-id: bb141630-a441-4049-afe0-5f9de2a33089
 ---
-# Navigating the New Landing Page
+# Navigating the new Analysis Workspace landing page

 Learn how to make the most of the new Analytics landing page and its features.